Scholarships are one of the tools used to promote the purpose of the Weigand Trust:

 University of Kansas School of Law

-Our application window is open now.
+Our application window will open Nov 5.
 See details below.

 How do I know if I am eligible for a Weigand Scholarship?